RainingSea/cese/project/website/SportsEquipmentInventoryTracker/task plan.md

 "Logic Analysis": [
     [
         "main.py",
-        "Contains the main application logic, initializes UserManager and EquipmentManager, and handles routing."
+        "Contains the main function and initializes UserManager and EquipmentManager."
     ],
     [
-        "templates/registration.html",
+        "templates/login.html",
-        "Contains the HTML form for user registration."
+        "Contains the login form with field validation and user feedback."
     ],
     [
-        "templates/login.html",
+        "templates/registration.html",
-        "Contains the HTML form for user login."
+        "Contains the registration form with field validation and user feedback."
     ],
     [
         "templates/dashboard.html",
-        "Contains the HTML interface for equipment management, including adding, updating, viewing, searching, and filtering equipment."
+        "Contains the dashboard layout for equipment management, including forms for adding/updating equipment, search, and filter functionalities."
     ],
     [
         "users.txt",